-As a one of the leading firm, in this area, Rahman’s Chambers provides all short of legal support ranging from international banking, complex trade finance, factoring, regulatory matters to security documentation and recovery cases etc.
+As one of the leading firm, in this area, Rahman’s Chambers provides all short of legal support ranging from international banking, complex trade finance, factoring, regulatory matters to security documentation and recovery cases etc.

 Anwar Cement Limited vs. Bangladesh Bank reported in 40CLC(HCD) 2011, 65 DLR (2013) 97

 Mr. Rahman successfully argued the legal position as the guarantor, as per Bank Company Ain 1991 and Bangladesh Bank Order 1972 and was successful in its submission that name of the third party guarantor may appear in the CIB report however this will not stop them from taking loan from Bank.

 On foreign exchange matter, Mr. Rahman successfully handled litigation on money changing license:

 Amjad Hossain vs. Bangladesh Bank reported in 17 BLC (HC) 188 and 41CLC(HCD)2012

 This is an important decision on the right to fair hearing principles.
 Mr. Rahman successfully argues on the exception to such right in suitable circumstances.

 The Chambers also handled several project finance e.g. Biman Bangladesh Airlines Limited for purchased of Aircraft.

 In recent times, the Firm advised a leading bank over factoring agreement on International trade-related receivable purchase signed with Prima dollar.